 What if we could authentically know what our true priorities are?
 As we know what's true for us we can express it.
 If we were assigned something to make most important, such as finding our purpose, and feel like we are failing or haven't done it or can't do it, we diminish ourselves, stifle our creative energy and shut down who we are as a form of punishment for not succeeding.
 This can occur with anything someone else decides for us that we should value or focus on.
 Now is the time to re-claim our capacity to direct our focus and attention towards what we truly value and give ourselves the space to discover what that is and admit when it feels like we don't know.

 There are all sorts of thoughts and feelings attached to the reality of failure.
 When we feel like we haven't been or done what we should have been or done this weight latches on to us and holds us down.
 It's a form of punishment or even self torture.
 What if now is the time to be free of this?
 What if we are destined to fail when we make life about one thing?
 Are you willing to fail at what someone else assigned to you as the purpose of your life or the reason you are here?
 Are you willing to commit to your life whatever it looks like and whatever it takes?
 Is now the time to know your deep yes?
-If you would like assistance with choosing beyond failure you can read my blog, Beyond Success or Failure or get in touch with me to have a one on one session.
+If you would like assistance with choosing beyond failure you can read my blog, Beyond Success or Failure.
 If you are caught in the reality of trying to get it right and avoid being wrong at all costs you can read my blog Living Beyond Polarity.
 If you are stuck in the should/should not reality you can read my blog, Putting Should and Should Not's to Rest.
 How much more can we know what's true for us and receive the love and support to actualize our lives to reflect this?